MarcosFP97/information-seeking-health/README.md

 3. Run the Jupyter notebooks and scripts in `src/` folder as needed.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the GPL-v3 License.
 See the `LICENSE` file for details.

+## Credits
+This project uses [Search Engines Scraper ](https://github.com/tasos-py/Search-Engines-Scraper) developed by [@tasos-py](https://github.com/tasos-py).

 ## Contributions
 Contributions are welcome!
 Please fork the repository, create a feature branch, and submit a pull request for review.